Putin speech clear admission of Ukraine failure, says Downing Street

 - comments

-Downing Street says President Putin's mobilisation of Russia's military reservists is a "clear admission" his invasion of Ukraine is failing.
+Downing Street says President Vladimir Putin's call-up of Russia's military reservists is a "clear admission" his invasion of Ukraine is failing.

-Mr Putin called the mobilisation a necessary step to ensure Russian territorial integrity.
+Mr Putin called the mobilisation a necessary step to protect Russia's territorial integrity.

 No 10 condemned Moscow's "reprehensible actions" and said the UK would continue to help Ukraine defend its sovereignty.

-The prime minister will address the United Nations General Assembly in New York early on Thursday morning.
+Prime Minister Liz Truss will address the United Nations General Assembly in New York early on Thursday morning.

+On her first foreign trip as prime minister, Ms Truss will use her speech to rally support for Ukraine and highlight the threat from authoritarian states such as Russia and China.

-Downing Street said Liz Truss would warn her fellow democratic leaders against any complacency when it came to defending their values and preserving a world order that rewards freedom.
+Downing Street said Ms Truss would argue that democratic nations should prioritise economic growth and security in a new era of strategic competition.

-She will also call on democracies "to harness the power of cooperation seen since Putin's invasion of Ukraine to constrain authoritarianism", it said.
+Ms Truss will also reiterate her commitment to protecting the UK and its allies, including by increasing defence spending to 3% of GDP by 2030.

+Earlier this week, the government said it would match or exceed the £2.3bn support given to Ukraine's "inspirational" troops since Mr Putin's forces invaded the country in February.

-A No 10 spokeswoman said: "Putin's speech...and his move to mobilise the Russian population are a clear admission that his invasion is failing.
+On Wednesday, a No 10 spokeswoman said: "Putin's speech and his move to mobilise the Russian population are a clear admission that his invasion is failing.

 "The UK alongside our international partners stand united in condemning the Russian government's reprehensible actions."